 Technology design is the future.
 It’s time to leave the terms ‘industrial design’ and ‘industrial designer’ behind.
 Especially where they relate to the design and development of technological products.
-The last twenty years, there has been a rapid progress in technologies, requiring a new balance of skills from designers to make them accessible and useful in products, services and experiences.
+In the last twenty years, there has been rapid progress in technologies, requiring a new balance of skills from designers to make them accessible and useful in products, services, and experiences.
 It all comes down to the new practice of ‘technology design’ by ‘technology designers’.
 Both terms coined by Gadi Amit, president of New Deal Design.

-Once industrial design was fairly straight forward.
-The engineering team provided a package of components and the job of the industrial designer was to put a good-looking housing around it.
+Once industrial design was fairly straightforward.
+The engineering team provided a package of components and the job of the industrial designer was to put good-looking housing around it.
 As the designer’s role has increased in responsibility, close collaboration with a lot of different specialists is crucial – from radio, antenna, electrical, power, optics, audio, and mechanical engineers to software, production, and quality.
 To leverage this teamwork, it’s important for the designer to speak the language of technology.
-Only then, is it possible to challenge the engineers in pushing for more elegant design solutions.
+Only then, it’s possible to challenge the engineers in pushing for more elegant design solutions.

 Less smart, more intelligent